nlukic97/podcast-interface-task/README.md

 ---
 ## Instalation for development
-- For development, repeat the previously discussed instalation steps, and run the following command:
+- For development using the scss files, repeat the previously discussed instalation steps, and run the following command:

+        npm install
         npm run compile:sass